2019/20 | Conestoga College

 The right to receive academic information as may be necessary to understand the requirements to successfully complete the course or academic program;

-The right to view submitted course work, to have the evaluation explained within the academic regulations framework and reassessed, when appropriate;
+The right to view submitted course work, to have the evaluation explained within the framework of the academic regulations and reassessed, when appropriate;

 The right to use facilities designated by the college as available for student use.